hjhart/movie_queue/README.md

     brew install redis

+Follow the post-install instructions to start it.

 ### Transmission

-I've set up a method of talking to transmission, but steps need to be taken in order to "plug in".
+I've set up a method of talking to transmission, but some preferences need to be tweaked to optimize the workflow.
 I'm using version 2.3.2 of transmission currently.